 What is the best foundation for a shed?

-A crushed stone foundation or cement pad are the best choices for a shed base.
-Depending on the size of the shed, however, you can easily use patio blocks to level your building and keep it off the ground.
+A crushed stone foundation or concrete pad are the best choices for a shed base.
+Depending on the size of the shed, however, we can easily use patio blocks to level your building and keep it off the ground.
 The patio blocks will be spaced underneath the 4 x 4 pressure-treated runners that your shed is built on.
 An 8′ wide shed will have two runners; a 10′ wide and 12′ wide shed will have five runners.

 What is the general turn-around time for delivery of a shed?

-If you purchase one of our sheds from our in-stock inventory, we can deliver within one week, depending on your ground situation.
-All custom orders generally take about 4 weeks.
+If you purchase one of our sheds from our in-stock inventory, we can deliver within 7-10 days, depending on your ground situation.
+All custom orders generally take about 4-5 weeks.